Crowds turn out for Central Valley Halloween festivities

-FRESNO, California (KGPE) – Halloween was a busy night in the Central Valley.
+FRESNO, California (KSEE) – Halloween was a busy night in the Central Valley.

 Police were out in full force.
 Trick-or-treaters took to the streets and events were jam-packed with ghosts and ghouls.